mariaciceri/first_project/README.md

     * In the GitHub [repository](https://github.com/mariaciceri/first_project), navigate to the Settings tab;
     * On the right-hand side in the menu, click on pages;
     * In Source check if "deploy from branch" is selected, then below it, in Branch, select "main" and save it;
+    * To access it for the first time, go back to Code in the main navbar and on the left-hand side scroll down to deployments, click there and open the page;

 ## Credits